What is Diabetes?

 Self-management education is a key step in improving health outcomes and quality of life as it focuses on self-care behaviors, such as healthy eating, being active, and monitoring blood sugar.
 It helps people with or at-risk for diabetes gain the knowledge and problem-solving and coping skills needed to successfully self-manage the disease and its related conditions.

-If you wish to register for free diabetes classes, please complete the registration form.
+If you wish to register for free diabetes classes, please complete the Online Registration Form.
 Seating is limited and registration is required.

-Registrants should be age 18 years and over diagnosed with diabetes, or family members and/or care givers to those diagnosed with diabetes.
+Registrants should be age 18 years and over and diagnosed with diabetes, or family members or care givers to those diagnosed with diabetes may register to attend.